alexalemi/blog.alexalemi.com/kl.md

 ## Information Gain

-Imagine we have some prior set of beliefs.
-In light of some kind of evidence, we update our beliefs.
+Imagine we have some prior set of beliefs summarized as a probability distribution $q$.
+In light of some kind of evidence, we update our beliefs to a new distribution $p$.
 How *much* did we update our beliefs?
 How do we quantify the *magnitude* of that update?
 What are some properties we might want this hypothetical function to have?
 Let $I[p; q]$ denote the function that measures the information required for the move from beliefs $q$ to $p$. <sup><a href="#hobson">1</a></sup>

-NOTE: not clear $q$ and $p$ are probability distributions.

 <aside> <sup id="hobson">1</sup>
   What follows is my own reconstruction of the fabulous paper: